dCache/dcache/docs/TheBook/src/main/markdown/config-gplazma.md

 Please note that the plug-in only supports principals whose assiciated name is a single line of plain text.
 In programming terms this means the constructor of the principal class has to take exactly one single string parameter.

-For the plugin to work, the configuration file has to exist even if it is empty.
+The plugin assumes that a missing file is equivalent to a file with no contents; i.e., that no one has been banned.

 After modifying the banfile, you may want to update gplazma.conf to trigger a reload to activate the changes.
 You can test the result with the `explain login` command in the gPlazma cell.